Exposure to two million more words a year could give a young child with hearing loss the information they need to reach their full potential.

 Sounds impressive, but what does giving a child access to 2 million more words really mean for a young child’s growing brain?

-If you read their recent article in the Journal of Speech, Language, and Hearing Research, they highlight important points:
+If you read their article in the Journal of Speech, Language, and Hearing Research, they highlight important points:

 - There is a positive relationship between the number of words to which children are exposed and their subsequent vocabulary.